-To the Board of Directors and Stockholders of Apollo Enterprise Solutions, Ltd. and Subsidiary
+To the Board of Directors and Stockholders of Apollo Enterprise Solutions, Ltd. and Subsidiary:

-We have audited the accompanying consolidated balance sheets of Apollo Enterprise Solutions, Ltd. and Subsidiary (the "Company") as of December 31, 2016 and 2015, and the related consolidated statements of operations, stockholders' deficiency, and cash flows for years ended December 31, 2016 and 2015, and the related notes to the financial statements.
-The Company's management is responsible for these financial statements.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying consolidated financial statements of Apollo Enterprise Solutions, Ltd. and Subsidiary (the "Company"), which comprise the consolidated balance sheet as of December 31, 2017, and the related consolidated statements of operations, changes in stockholders' deficit and cash flows for the year then ended, and the related notes to the consolidated financial statements.

+Management's Responsibility for the Financial Statements